Sectarianism in Lebanon

 Sectarianism in Lebanon refers to the formal and informal organization of Lebanese politics and society along religious lines.
 It has been formalized and legalized within state and non-state institutions and is inscribed in its constitution.
-Lebanon recognizes 18 different sects: 67.6% of the population is Muslim (31.9% Sunni, 31% Shia, small percentage of Alawites and Ismailis), 32.4% is Christian, the majority being Maronites Catholics and Greek Orthodox (with smaller groups including Greek Catholics, Armenian Orthodox, Armenian Catholics, Syriac Orthodox, Syriac Catholics, Assyrians, Chaldean Catholics, Copts, Protestants), while 4.52% is Druze.
-The foundations of sectarianism in Lebanon date back to the mid-19th century during Ottoman rule.
-It was subsequently reinforced with the creation of the Republic of Lebanon in 1920 and its 1926 constitution, and in the National Pact of 1943.
+Lebanon recognizes 18 different sects: 55% of the population is Muslim (27% Sunni, 27% Shia, small percentage of Alawites and Ismailis), 40.5% is Christian, the majority being Maronites Catholics and Greek Orthodox (with smaller groups including Greek Catholics, Armenian Orthodox, Armenian Catholics, Syriac Orthodox, Syriac Catholics, Assyrians, Chaldean Catholics, Copts, Protestants), while 4.52% is Druze.
+The foundations of sectarianism in Lebanon dates back to the mid-19th century during Ottoman rule.
+It was subsequently reinforced with the creation of the Republic of Lebanon in 1920, during the French Mandate era and the 1926 constitution, and in the National Pact of 1943.
 In 1990, with the Taif Agreement, the constitution was revised but did not structurally change aspects relating to political sectarianism.
 The dynamic nature of sectarianism in Lebanon has prompted some historians and authors to refer to it as "the sectarian state par excellence" because it is a mixture of religious communities and their myriad sub-divisions, with a constitutional and political order to match.